Threat Intelligence Feeds: Overview, Best Practices, and Examples

 - Selecting the right feeds isn’t enough.
 You should be constantly monitoring the ROI of free and paid feeds to determine their value to your organization.

 Threat intelligence feeds are one of the simplest ways that organizations start developing their threat intelligence capabilities.

 Here, we’ll explore what exactly a threat intelligence feed is, and why using feeds as a first step toward applying threat intelligence can be both a good and a bad thing.

 What Are Threat Intelligence Feeds?

-Of course, in many cases, it isn’t possible for the entire process to be automated.
-In these instances, once a potential threat is compared with internal telemetry and identified as a concern, an alert will be created.
-If after investigation it is determined that a new security control is needed (e.g., a new rule for the firewall), it can be completed as with any other security update, and the alert marked as completed.
+Once a potential threat is compared with internal telemetry and identified as a concern, an alert will be created.
+If analysts determine that a new security control is needed (like a new rule for the firewall), it can be completed as with any other security update, and the alert marked as completed.

 Evaluating Threat Feeds

 Because feeds are essentially non-prioritized lists of data that come without context, they can sometimes add to the burden of whoever’s consuming them, rather than reduce it.
 So selecting the right threat feeds and using them properly means setting some intelligence goals first and then evaluating threat feeds by those goals.

 Assess your organization’s capabilities and goals by asking questions like:

 - What does our network infrastructure look like?